Ancient Rome walking tour

 * – Except the Fiuimicino airport and the Tivoli

 There are several bus routes in Rome.
-Most depart and end at the Termini Central Station.
+Most depart and arrive at the Termini Central Station.
 Daytime buses run from 6:00 AM to 12 Midnight.
 Between, 12:30 AM to 5:30 AM, night buses are available too… Read more…

 Running from 5:30 Am to 12:00 Midnight, trams in Rome are the largest in Italy.
 However, many of the routes today are replaced by buses.
 There are six tram lines running in Rome to date… Read more…

-For those who do not like to travel in crowds, one can opt to travel comfortably via taxi.
+For those who do not like to travel in crowds, you can opt to travel comfortably via taxi.
 It is not advisable to hold taxis in the streets for too long.
 The streets are so busy that most will just keep on going.
 There are lots of taxi ranks in Rome… Read more…